0x78654C/xTerminal/README.md

                   hash <file_path>         : display the MD5 hash for the file. hash -sha256 <file_path> : display the sha256 hash for the file.
                   hash -sha512 <file_path> : display the sha512 hash for the file.
+    wtop      -- Displays a list of running processes in a terminal UI.
+Use -h for additional help.
+                 -h: Display this help message.
+                 Inside the wtop command:
+                    q   : Quit the wtop interface.
+                    ↑/↓ : To navigate through the process list. k   : Kill the selected process.

     ---------------------- File System ---------------------
     cat       -- Displays the content of a file.
 Use -h for additional parameters.